slowernews/wisdom-tldr/chapters/introduction.md

 HINT: How to lower your expectations?
 Be [grateful]().

 <!--
+Happiness and well-being are also outside of the comfort zone.
+You have to travel into your discomfort to find the silver linings hidden.
+The mystery.
+Happiness is outside of my comfort zone.
+Every day.

 > *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*
 > *'I think and think and think, I‘ve thought myself out of happiness one million times, but never once into it.' -- Jonathan Safran Foer*
 > *'Happiness always you hold it in your hands, but let it go, and you learn at once how big and precious it is.' -- Maxim Gorky*